itss-devops/katacoda-scenarios/terraform-with-nginx/tf-config.md

 }
 </pre>

 We can define our container resource.
-The resource type is docker_container and name as nginx-server.
+The resource type is `docker_container` and name as `terraform-nginx-tutorial`.
 Within the block we set the resource parameters.
 We can reference other resources, such as a the image.

-<pre # Create NGINX container class="file" data-filename="main.tf" data-target="append">resource "docker_container" "nginx-server" {
+<pre class="file" data-filename="main.tf" data-target="append">#Create NGINX container
+resource "docker_container" "nginx-server" {
   count = "${var.container_count}"
   name = "terraform-nginx-tutorial-${count.index+1}"
   image = "${docker_image.nginx.latest}"